amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 # Summary

+Learn how to compare algorithms and develop code that scales!
+In this post, we cover 8 big o notations and provide an example or 2 for each.
 We are going to learn the top algorithm's running time that every developer should be familiar with.
 Knowing these time complexities will help you to assess if your code will scale.
-Also, it's handy to compare different solutions for the same problem.
-By the end, you would be able to eyeball different implementations and know which one will perform better.
+Also, it's handy to compare multiple solutions for the same problem.
+By the end of it, you would be able to eyeball different implementations and know which one will perform better without running the code!

 <!-- more -->